Break out of your Comfort Zone as an Engineer

 My teammates (Unix Engineers) were against the idea to automate, reasoning that it took too much effort to implement and test it.
 These were senior engineers that I looked up to, but surprisingly they were very resistant to change!
 The same goes for the strategy of the organization, which catered towards maintaining current workloads on-premise.
 Management didn’t feel the necessity to move and adapt to change since their direct competition didn’t innovate.

 At that point, I began to doubt myself.
 Everybody had their reasons not to change.
 The business was doing well at the time and there was no real innovation necessary.
 Summing up I had every reason to stay in my comfort zone, this would’ve been the easy road.
 Naturally, we humans avoid anything uncomfortable.
-Having experienced the Cloud and its possibilities and innovations made it very hard to persuade myself into continuing my daily comfortable tasks at work.
+Having experienced the Cloud and its possibilities and innovations made it very hard to persuade me into continuing my daily comfortable tasks at work.
 I felt I needed to embrace discomfort to make progress as an engineer and become a better version of myself.

 Reflecting on the conversations I had with my former colleagues and managers.
 I started noticing similarities in their arguments and the underlying reason was uncertainty!
 They didn’t believe in the Cloud because through conversations I found out most of the colleagues had no experience with it and couldn’t relate to the possibilities it had to offer.
 One specific feature of AWS that scared our management for example was the “pay-as-you-go” model.
 Our business was catered to fixed fees and was in a panic to find a way to monetize the model that AWS offered.